6 Key Things Every Good SEO Contract Must Include (Don’t Get Caught Out!)

 While it’s obvious, of course, that you would need to have some form of evidence before hiring any perspective SEO agency, a formalised case study (or links to case studies) is an ultra strong sign that things are going well behind the scenes.

 Not only because they have achieved notable results in the field of SEO, but because creating a case study means ticking a lot of boxes in terms of campaign management.
-They have had the resources to track the results, the progress, the methods and then the ability to distill this volume of information (via a content writer) into a succinct and readable package.
+They have had the resources to track the results, the progress, the methods and then the ability to distill this volume of information (via a content writer or content marketing agency) into a succinct and readable package.